The 1st November 2017 see’s the start of this year’s National ‘Get Ready For Winter’ campaign. Get Ready for Winter – Met Office

 Many agencies have for a number of years developed Winter Plans in an effort to co-ordinate and provide their response during this period.
 The National Health Service is well versed in planning especially in respect of vulnerable people and social care.
 Local Authorities too are acutely aware of their responsibilities and the need for continuance of its core services in potential severe weather.
 The winter months bring with it winter weather that can lead to flooding, snow and icy conditions on our roads and footpaths.
 With a little bit of time and effort you can ensure you survive the winter months and look forward to the summer.
 In the event of severe weather near you, it is important that you follow the emergency advice Go In, Stay In, Tune In.
 Respect the elements The British weather is unpredictable.
 Bad weather can strike suddenly and, although the Met Office is predicting this winter to be milder than last year, it is still sensible to be prepared.
+Bad weather can strike suddenly and, although the Met Office provide regular updates and warnings when possible it is still sensible to be prepared.

 Plan your journey